 Integration testing has an extensive scope as it is spanned over several modules in your application.
 Unlike unit testing, there is no easy way of analyzing the origin of the fault in integration testing.

 As such, logging your test results is the only way to discover the problem.
-You can use a competent logging framework that provides detailed information about the completion of each test and record the performance of the software.
+You can use a competent logging framework that provides detailed information about the completion of performance tests and record the performance of the software.

 Let us know in the comment section what other best practices you follow for executing integration testing.
-And add more amazing tools to the list if we’ve missed anyone.
-We’d love to say hello over Twitter or email to discuss your software testing environments practices and preferences on length.
+We would love to hear your views.